Baie Verte, New Brunswick

 Baie Verte is a community in Westmorland County in the Canadian province of New Brunswick.

 Of French origin: "...from the salt water grasses which in the summer make the bay look like an immense meadow" (Ganong).
 Variations: Franquelin, 1686-Baye Verte; Moll, 1715-Green Bay; Haliburton, 1829-Bay Verte.

 The community is situated near the Confederation Bridge to Prince Edward Island and is surrounded by a large area of salt marsh with much wildlife including birds, deer and skunks.
 It is home to the Winegarden Estate vineyard and the Waterfowl Village.

-The local service district of Baie-Verte takes its name from the community but with slight difference in spelling.
+The local service district of Baie-Verte took its name from the community but added a hyphen.